tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/50-bug-effect-signal.md

 ## Information

 In this basic exercise, we aim to display an alert whenever at least one checkbox is checked.
-In this app you are in the process of buying a MacBook, which can be upgraded with some extras, like more drive space, more RAM or a better GPU.
+You are in the process of buying a MacBook, which can be upgraded with some extras, like more drive space, more RAM or a better GPU.

 <img width="889" alt="Bildschirmfoto 2024-05-09 um 08 57 57" src="https://github.com/svenson95/angular-challenges/assets/46655156/d78f42a5-9064-4a33-bb8c-c0433bd6966d">